If you’re unsure of your specific garden fertilizer needs, all-inclusive fertilizer to give your lawn a healthy boost.

 As a general rule, warm-season grasses will need feeding four times per year.

-Apply the first dose in early spring when you see the first new growth.
+Apply the first dose of 10 10 10 fertilizer for lawns in early spring when you see the first new growth.

 Add new doses at 30-day intervals.